beaurancourt/bestiary/README.md

 ## Thanks

-Shoutout to ephe http://ephe.github.io/grimoire from whom I've shamelessly borrowed the majority of his codebase
+Shoutout to Saph of http://ephe.github.io/grimoire from whom I've shamelessly borrowed the majority of the codebase